RHernandez44/CommandNotes/Security+/Acronyms.md

 RPO
 - Recovery Point Objective the period of data loss that can be endured as a result of the disaster

+ARO
+- Annualized Rate of Occurrence, also known as ARO, refers to the expected frequency with which a risk or a threat is expected to occur